eurodatacube/base-images/README.md

 * Tag new version in this repo (if the base image is to be updated, tag `base-X` and update `FROM` in user image)
   Github action will automatically trigger a build
+* Release on github.com and add the output of `conda list` as release notes
 * Execute notebooks with new version via `https://contributions-api.hub.eox.at/notebook-execute-all-active?api_key=${API_KEY}&base_image_tag=${NEW_TAG}`
 * If all notebooks executed successfully, copy them to the notebook repo and commit them (e.g. in jupyter environment)
 * Update image version in `flux-config` (mostly `customer-operator` and `contribution-handler`, but simply just grep for old version)